Carlos Ghosn: Nissan and the Renault–Nissan Alliance

-In 2007, Ghosn led the Renault–Nissan Alliance into the mass-market zero-emission electric car market in a major way, and committed €4 billion to the effort.
+In 2007, Ghosn led the Renault–Nissan Alliance into the mass-market zero-emission electric car market in a major way, and committed €4 billion (more than $5 billion) to the effort.
 In 2008, he confirmed that Nissan–Renault would bring an "entire lineup" of zero-emission electric cars to the worldwide market by 2012.
 In 2009, he told the University of Pennsylvania's Wharton School of Business, "If you're going to let developing countries have as many cars as they want—and they're going to have as many cars as they want one way or another—there is absolutely no alternative but to go for zero emissions.
 And the only zero-emissions vehicle available today is electric ...
 So we decided to go for it."
 The Nissan Leaf, an electric car billed as "the world's first affordable zero-emission car", debuted in December 2010.
 By 2017, the Renault–Nissan Alliance was the world leader in electric vehicles, selling more than twice as many electric cars as Tesla, and the Nissan Leaf was the world's best-selling electric vehicle by a wide margin.

 Ghosn was a visible leader in recovery efforts after the Japanese earthquake and tsunami on 11 March 2011, one of the worst natural disasters in modern history.
 On 29 March 2011, he made the first of several visits to the hard-hit Iwaki engine plant in Fukushima prefecture, 50 km (31 miles) from the Fukushima Daiichi nuclear power plant, and at his direction Nissan restored full operations at the Iwaki factory well ahead of expectations.
 He appeared on television in Japan to encourage optimism.
 In May 2011, Ghosn remained committed to building at least 1 million of Nissan's cars and trucks in Japan annually.
 In 2011 Ghosn was under scrutiny by the French government for mishandling a spying scandal related to Renault.

 In June 2012, Ghosn was named deputy chairman of the board of directors of Russian automobile manufacturer AvtoVAZ.
 In June 2013, he was appointed chairman of the Russian company, a position he retained through June 2016.
 Renault had begun a strategic partnership with AvtoVAZ in 2008 by acquiring a 25% stake in the company; this led to increasingly deeper partnerships between Renault–Nissan and AvtoVAZ, ending in Renault–Nissan Alliance control of the Russian automaker in 2014.

 In February 2017, Ghosn announced he would step down as CEO of Nissan on 1 April 2017, while remaining chairman of the company.
-Hiroto Saikawa succeeded Ghosn at Nissan.
+Hiroto Saikawa, succeeded Ghosn at Nissan.
 In November 2018, Renault owned 43.4% of Nissan, while Nissan owned non-voting shares equal to 15% of Renault's equity.